dingjun6953/Accelerate-Python-codes-using-proper-libraries/README.md

 1. Data Analyses of a CSV file using 3 different regression algorithms from PySpark ML library.
-Linear regression and Generalized liear regression and Greadient boosted tree regression.
+Linear regression and Generalized liear regression and Gradient boosted tree regression.

 2. Data Analyses on a data file IRIS from SKLearn using 3 different multi-class classifiers from PySpark ML library